Yahoo Sherpa

-Sherpa is Yahoo!'s next-generation cloud storage platform.
+Sherpa is a cloud storage platform developed by Yahoo!.
 It is a hosted, distributed, and geographically replicated key-value data store.
-The service is a NoSQL system that has been developed by Yahoo!, to address scalability, availability, and latency needs of the conglomerate’s websites.
+The service is a NoSQL system that address the scalability, availability, and latency needs of the conglomerate's websites.
 Sherpa has abilities such as elastic growth, multi-tenancy, global footprint for local low-latency access, asynchronous replication, representational state transfer (REST) based web service APIs, novel per-record consistency knobs, high availability, compression, secondary indexes, and record-level replication.

 Architecture

 Sherpa is a multi-tenant system.
 An application can store data in a table, which is a collection of records.
 A table is shared into smaller pieces called tablets.
 Data is shared based on the hash value of the key, or range partitioned.
 Tablets are stored on nodes referred to as storage units.
 A software routing layer keeps track of mapping between applications tablets and storage units.
 Applications send requests to the router, which forwards them to the correct storage unit based on the tablet map.
 Clients can get, set, delete, and scan records via unique record primary keys.